-You’ll find that there are two main types of Ayurvedic treatment on offer in India: general rejuvenation treatments catering to tourists and given by resorts in tourist areas, and intensive medical treatments administered by centers in geographic locations with the most suitable climates.
-Resorts are fine for anyone just wanting to get some pampering, a massage, or an overall feel for Ayurveda.
+Hotels and resorts are fine for anyone wanting to get some pampering, a massage, or an overall feel for Ayurveda.
 However, those who are serious about receiving quality Ayurvedic treatment for medical reasons should go to a proper hospital.

-Some of the top places to receive authentic Ayurvedic treatment in India are the Ayurvedic hospitals managed by the Arya Vaidya Sala charitable institution.
+The Ayurvedic hospitals managed by the Arya Vaidya Sala charitable institution are highly recommended for getting comprehensive Ayurvedic treatment in India.
 The main one is in Kottakkal, in Kerala.
-There are others in Kochi, Delhi, and Kolkata (Calcutta).
-All types of accommodations are provided, from budget to luxury.
+There are others in Kochi, Delhi, and Kolkata.
+All types of accommodations are available, from basic to luxury.
 Be sure to book well in advance though.
 If it's full, you can also try the Padinharkkara Ayurveda Hospital and Research Center.
-It's a budget place in the Palakkad district of Kerala.
+It's an inexpensive place in the Palakkad district of Kerala.

-The Hindustan Kalari Sangam Ayurveda Hospital, in Kozhikode (Calicut), Kerala, is a renowned specialty center for orthopedic and sports medicine ailments.
+The Hindustan Kalari Sangam Ayurveda Hospital in Kozhikode (Calicut), in Kerala, is a renowned specialty center for orthopedic and sports medicine ailments.
 It has another branch near Auroville, Pondicherry.

 Ayurveda in North India